 Dr. M. Ann Levett, the current Deputy Superintendent, worked in the Savannah-Chatham Public Schools from 1976 to 1995 and returned to the Savannah area in fall 2013.
 During her tenure with the district, she served as Principal of Savannah High School and Assistant Principal at Beach High.
 After leaving the district, she went on to become Executive Director of the School Development Program at the Yale University School of Medicine Child Study Center.
 She holds a Doctorate in Educational Administration and Supervision from the University of Georgia; Education Specialist and Master’s degrees from Georgia Southern; and a Bachelor of Science in Speech and Language Pathology from Armstrong.
 She is a member of Butler Presbyterian Church, Delta Sigma Theta Sorority, Incorporated, The Savannah (GA) Chapter, The Links, Incorporated, Board of Directors for Greenbriar Children’s Center, Board of Community Advisors for Junior League of Savannah, Advisory Board for St. Joseph/Candler African-American Health Information and Resource Center, Scholarship Chair of the Greater Savannah Athletic Hall of Fame, and several other community organizations.
 Levett was recognized recently for her contributions to the field of education by the Georgia Senate.
 She is the proud mother of two adult daughters.

 Leslie B. Littlejohn has served on the Board of New Canaan Country School, the YMCA, and The Taft School, where she co-chaired its development committee and was a founding board member and Chair of Stepping Stones Museum for Children in Norwalk, Conn.
-Leslie is currently a board member of Horizons National Board since 2008 and co-chair of their development committee, and a recent member of the Horizons Savannah board.
+Leslie is currently a board member of Horizons National Board since 2008 and co-chair of their development committee, she also serves on the board of Bethesda Academy and Horizons Savannah.
 She previously worked as a fashion editor at Glamour and Harper’s Bazaar magazines.

 Kendall Maginnis McCurry is a native of Baton Rouge, Louisiana.
 She graduated from Louisiana State University with a Bachelor of Arts degree in French.
 After living and working in Atlanta for several years, she moved to Savannah in 2001 to attend the Savannah College of Art and Design.
 Upon receiving a Master of Arts in Art History, Kendall worked for SCAD in their Exhibitions and Admissions departments, as well as at the SCAD Museum of Art.
 Kendall is married to Savannahian Jamie McCurry and has recently closed her Savannah Carlisle Collection agency to focus on raising their three children.
 Kendall supports multiple statewide and community organizations, including Leadership Georgia (2005 graduate), the Junior League of Savannah (past member), Savannah Christian Preparatory School, and the Leukemia and Lymphoma Society.
 She chaired the Telfair Art Fair in 2014 and is a past advisory board member of Memorial Hospital’s Next Generation.
 She is an active member of Seeds and Weeds Garden Club and St. Thomas Episcopal Church.